akshaychobe/Coursera-self-driving-cars-specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w3-notes.md

 **Analytical vs Data-driven : Definitions**
 - Analytical Safety : ensuring the systems work in the theory and meets safety requirements found by hazard assessment
-  - Ex: Space shuffle : where analytical failures were pegged at 1/100k flights
+  - Ex: Space Shuttle : where analytical failures were pegged at 1/100k flights
-  - Analytical Safety : can only provide guidance on safety performance of the self-driving systems due to the their complexity and variety situations/scenarios
+  - Analytical Safety : can only provide guidance on safety performance of the self-driving systems due to the their complexity and variety situations/scenarios and need to be validated through experience.

 - Data-driven safety (through experiences): guarantee due to the fact that the system has performed autonomously without fail on the roads for a very larger numbers of kms
   - based on human lvel driven performance aiming to reduce accidents by 10x or 100x onver the performance of today's drivers